n3rden/n3rden.github.io/_posts/2017-11-09-Many-to-One-Mailmerge.md

 I needed a way to email managers about staff in their team who were recieving new equipment.
 As this was multiple people in multiple teams with multiple managers it was a bit out of the scope of what mailmerge is designed to handle.

-I put something quick together to take away the manual necessities of such a task.
-This *finished* script uses my [powershell framework](http://vaines.org/powershell/pstemplate/Powershell-Framework.html) as a base.

 The script takes a "source.csv" layed out like this:

 | ID | Name | Device | ManagerID | ManagerName | ManagerEmail |